HL7/bulk-data/input/pagecontent/submit.md

 {% assign bulk_client_role = "Data Provider" %}
 ### Audience and Scope

 The Bulk Submit operation is intended to be used by developers at organizations that aim to interoperate by sharing large FHIR datasets.
 It defines the application programming interfaces (APIs) through which an authenticated and authorized system (Data Provider) may submit bulk FHIR data to a server (Data Consumer) and receive status information regarding the Data Consumer's receipt and processing of the data and, where applicable, processed data.
-The general purpose Bulk Submit operation can be implemented as defined here, or further profiled in implementation guides that constrain the options available in order to address a specific scenario.
+The general-purpose Bulk Submit operation can be implemented as defined here, or further profiled in implementation guides that constrain the options available in order to address a specific scenario.

 For a high-level comparison of Bulk Export, Bulk Submit, and Bulk Publish, see [Choosing a Bulk Operation](index.html#choosing-a-bulk-operation).

 #### Relationship to Bulk Export

 Bulk Submit is the push-based complement to the pull-based [Bulk Export operation](export.html).
 In Bulk Submit, the Data Provider sends one or more manifests describing a pre-coordinated dataset to the Data Consumer.
 This is a better fit than Bulk Export when the sender already knows what must be delivered and the receiver needs in-band status or processing feedback.

 Bulk Export is the better fit for ad hoc, data consumer-driven requests where the recipient needs to specify the cohort, filters, or time window.